ashusharmatech/scichart-react-demo/README.md

-During my recent venture into a charts project, I stumbled upon SciChart, and it immediately piqued my interest due to its remarkable chart quality, lightning-fast real-time data processing, and its capability to handle an impressive number of data points within a single chart.
+During my recent venture into a charts project, I came across SciChart, and it instantly piqued my interest due to its exceptional chart quality, extremely swift real-time data processing, and capability to efficiently manage a considerable number of data points within a single chart.

-Intrigued by its potential, I delved deeper into understanding SciChart's origins.
-I learned that it was initially designed for Windows Graphics Library (WGL) but has since expanded to offer support for JavaScript libraries.
-Although the documentation is comprehensive, I felt a strong urge to create a concise yet illustrative demo using a React application, demonstrating how one can easily build a straightforward application with SciChart.
+Since I was highly impressed with its potential, I researched further to get a better sense and understanding of the origin of SciChart.
+As I delved deeper into the subject, I learned that it was originally designed for Windows Graphics Library (WGL) but eventually expanded to support JavaScript libraries.
+Despite the documentation being quite comprehensive, I decided to create a succinct yet elaborative demonstration of how one can easily build a simple application with SciChart, using React application.

 ## Introduction
-The value of visualizing data cannot be overstated.
-Whether it's examining stock market trends, monitoring vital medical statistics, or simply assessing progress, data presented visually empowers us to make more informed decisions.
-SciChart offers a versatile solution for precisely these types of tasks.
+The role of visualizing data cannot be overemphasized, whether it is about examining stock market trends, monitoring vital medical statistics, or simply analyzing progress, visually presented data enables us to make more informed decisions.
+SciChart offers a versatile solution for particularly these types of tasks.

 ## Discovery of SciChart
-My recent endeavor involved developing a financial data analysis tool capable of rendering thousands of data points in a single chart, and it was during this pursuit that I discovered SciChart as the ideal library for the job.
-As I delved deeper into understanding the intricacies of this project and its potential applications, I realized that while the documentation provided is comprehensive, it's still essential to follow specific steps to integrate SciChart seamlessly into a React project.
+My recent endeavor involved developing a financial data analysis tool capable of rendering thousands of data points in a single chart, and it was during this course that I realized that SciChart is an ideal library for the job.
+As I understood the nuances and the potential applications of this project better, I discovered that while the documentation provided may be extensive, it's still important to follow specific steps to integrate SciChart seamlessly into a React project.
 This article is tailored for developers seeking a step-by-step guide to implementing SciChart within their React projects.

 ## Building a Simple React Application with SciChart

 In this section, I'll guide you through the process of setting up a basic React application with SciChart for data visualization.
 I'll break down the steps involved and provide the necessary code snippets for a seamless integration.

 ### Create a React App:

 To begin, let's set up a new React application.
 In this example, we are using [Vite](https://vitejs.dev/guide/) and [npm](https://npmjs.com/).
 You can create your app with the following command:

 ```
 npm create vite@latest
 ```